Organized Control Rooms

 A control room will have at least one control station and may even have half a dozen or more.
 Some simulation programs have distributed control rooms that are placed in proximity to one or more simulation training rooms.
 A central control room that hosts all the control stations has a huge benefit in terms of facility infrastructure design (easy access to power, network, collaboration, support).
 However, some prefer having a one-way glass placed between the control room and the simulation training rooms so that even without an AV solution, the operator/facilitator can see what is happening in the training room.
 However, the reliance on glass (one way or otherwise) to see into the room also creates new challenges.
 If the light is too bright in the control room, learners/participants can see movement, and sometimes can clearly see people in the control room, thus creating some distraction to learners and consequently to staff.
 Other simulation facilities with this setup struggle to see past reflections and glares on the glass.
 To reduce glare, or transparency, some have decided to turn lights off in the control room altogether, with no light except for the light from the computer monitors.
 Collaboration, note taking, and even control may be sacrificed or hampered without appropriate lighting.

 So, what does facility design have to do with “cognitive load”?
-In part one, I made it pretty clear the types of distractions and load that a facilitator/operator has to face, and this did not even take into consideration the environment in which the simulator and AV system is being controlled.
+In part one, we covered the types of distractions and load that a facilitator/operator has to face, and this did not even take into consideration the environment in which the simulator and AV system is being controlled.
 Removal of distractions in the environment are important, if not critical.

 Control Room Distractions & Solutions